Battle of the Boyne: "The Twelfth" in Northern Ireland today

-The Battle of the Boyne remains a controversial topic today in Northern Ireland, where some Protestants remember it as the great victory over Catholics that resulted in the sovereignty of Parliament and the Protestant monarchy.
+The Battle of the Boyne remains a controversial topic in Northern Ireland, where some Protestants remember it as the great victory over Catholics that resulted in the sovereignty of Parliament and the Protestant monarchy.

 In recent decades, "The Twelfth" has often been marked by confrontations, as members of the Orange Order attempt to celebrate the date by marching past or through what they see as their traditional route.
 Some of these areas, however, now have a nationalist majority who object to marches passing through what they see as their areas.

 Many nationalists still see these marches as provocative, whilst Unionist marchers insist that it is part of their historical right to celebrate.
 Since the start of the Troubles, the celebrations of the battle have been seen as playing a critical role in the awareness of those involved in the unionist/nationalist tensions in Northern Ireland.
 Better policing and improved dialogue between the sides in the 21st century have made for more peaceful parades.